 5. What do you mean by turning in a “four-generation project?”

-- The research project requires a minimum of four individuals in a direct lineal ancestry, e.g., child, parent, grandparent, and great-grandparent.
+- The research project requires a treatment of four couples in a direct lineal ancestry, e.g., child, parent, grandparent, and great-grandparent.

 - You may follow the male or female ancestral lines or it can be a combination of both.

 - The person of interest on the most recent generation must have been born on or before 1900, have a spouse and children.

-See Level 1 Part B: The Four-generation Project for additional help.
+See The Four-generation Research Report for additional help.

 6. Do the people I submit have to be my relatives?